 “I get it.
 I saw the Buzz cover.
-Fucking Peter Sanchez—someday Kharma's going to bite that fucker in the ass and never let go.”
+Fucking Pete Sanchez—someday Kharma's going to bite that fucker in the ass and never let go.”

 “Too light of a sentence if you ask me.
 But hey—I don’t have a lot of time.
 I’m about to hop on a plane.
 I ended my retreat early and am on my way home.
 I’ll be there tomorrow afternoon at uhmmm—here it is—3:37.
 I’d like to call you when I get home if that’s okay.

-“Of course, Grey.
-You can call me anytime you want.
+“Of course, G. You can call me anytime you want.
 You don’t have to ask permission.
 Any special reason you’re coming home early?”